 7. Trust your instincts

-There’ll be situations when your gut feelings are telling you what to do or how you feel about a situation.
-Listening to your gut instinct more often and letting it guide you towards the correct path can help to build up confidence in your own intuition.
+There will be situations when your gut tells you what to do or how you feel about a situation.
+Listening to your instincts more often and letting them guide you towards the correct path can help build confidence in your intuition.

-Trusting your instinct is also a large part of learning to trust yourself.
-If you have feelings of self-doubt about your instincts, this will undermine you and affect your confidence.
-Instead, believe in the fact you have gut instincts for a reason and that your opinions and decisions are perfectly valid.
+Trusting your instincts is also a large part of learning to trust yourself more generally, as ignoring and doubting them can undermine your confidence.
+Instead, try to believe that you have gut instincts for a reason and that your opinions and decisions are valid.

 8. Get to know yourself

-Getting to know who you are is an integral part of forming a positive, healthy relationship with yourself.
-It’s important to take a deeper look at who you are from time to time and really listen to your thoughts.
+Getting to know yourself is integral to forming a positive, healthy relationship with yourself.
+So, it’s important to take a deeper look at who you are from time to time and really listen to your thoughts.

-If you’re experiencing low confidence and self-esteem, start by asking yourself why you’re having negative thoughts and self-doubts, and try to identify what these insecurities are.
-Then, contrast these with some of your strengths and things that you like about yourself.
+If you’re experiencing low confidence and self-esteem, start by asking yourself where your negative thoughts and self-doubts come from, and consider whether it’s insecurity.
+Then, contrast these with some of your strengths.

 9. Get comfortable in your own skin

-Body image also plays a part in how confident you are.
+Body image also plays a part in self-confidence.
 If you don’t feel good about the way you look, it can dent your confidence.

-If you have a negative view of your body, there are some simple steps to take to help, such as staying active, eating a healthy diet, and dressing in a way that makes you feel good.
+If you have a negative view of your body, taking simple steps, such as staying active, eating a healthy diet, and dressing in a way that makes you feel good, may help.

 For more tips and advice, our article, 15 things you can do to start loving and accepting your body, is worth a read.